- Don’t Ask Them To Listen To Your Music

 I’m not talking about getting Twitter followers, SoundCloud plays, YouTube views, Facebook likes, or anything like that.

-I’m talking about a fan base of real people that look forward to hearing your music, support you, and will actually spend money on you and your brand.
+I’m talking about building a real fan base of real people that look forward to hearing your music, support you, and will actually spend money on you and your brand.

 If your answer is anything except “yes”, you should continue reading, this post is for you.